Gävle

-Gävle (/ˈjɛvleː/ YEV-lay; /sv/) is a city in Sweden, the seat of Gävle Municipality and the capital of Gävleborg County.
-It had 79,004 inhabitants in 2020, which makes it the 13th-most-populated city in Sweden.
-It is the oldest city in the historical Norrland (Sweden's northern lands), having received its charter in 1446 from Christopher of Bavaria.
-However, Gävle is far nearer to the greater Stockholm region than it is to most other major settlements in Norrland and has a much milder climate than associated with said region.
+Gävle (/ˈjɛvleː, -lə/ YEV-lay or YEV-lə; /sv/) is a city in Sweden, the seat of Gävle Municipality and the capital and largest city of Gävleborg County.
+It had 86534 inhabitants in 2023, which makes it the 13th-most-populated city in Sweden.
+It is the oldest city in Norrland, having received its charter in 1446 from Christopher of Bavaria and lying around 14 km northwest of Dalälven, the traditional boundary line between Norrland and Svealand.
+The location of the city also gives it a milder climate than that of most other cities in Norrland.

 In recent years, the city has received much international attention due to its large Yule Goat figure made of straw – the Gävle Goat.
 The goat is erected in December each year and is often subsequently vandalized, usually by being set on fire.
 The goat has now become a symbol for the city and is being used for various marketing purposes.